open-telemetry/opentelemetry-cpp/docs/maintaining-dependencies.md

 For bazel, two different methods to build exists.

 First, the code can build using file `bazel/repository.bzl`.
-This option does not depend on bazel central, and is used in CI today.
+This option does not depend on bazel central.

 Secondly, there is also a build using modules, with file `MODULE.bazel`.

-Using modules does introduce a dependency on bazel central.
-Users building locally with modules will need the opentelemetry-proto build with the new tag to exist in bazel central.

-This work with modules is still experimental, and subject to change.
+This option does depend on bazel central, and CI depends on it.